nativvstudios/nativvstudios.github.io/all_collections/_posts/2022-01-07-unity-news-info-box.md

             GetComponent<MarkdownRenderer>().Source = www.downloadHandler.text;
             // Or retrieve results as binary data byte[] results = www.downloadHandler.data;
         }
     }
 }
 ```

 So it's very similar, the only difference is that we added a few variables and a new function.

 Now, what are the changes?
-The `textMeshpro` variable is a TextMeshPro Object that we will use to render the downloaded text.
+The `textMeshpro` variable is a TextMeshPro Object that we will use to render the downloaded text.<br>
-The `timer` variable is a timer that we will use to make sure we dont spam the host with webrequests.
+The `timer` variable is a float that we will use to make a timer so that we dont spam the host with webrequests.
+The value is seconds.<br>
 `Update` is a function that is called every frame which is why we are using the timer.
 If we didn't use the timer we would be grabbing the data from the url every frame resulting in your webhost blocking your IP!
-No bueno!
-Here we are using `Update` to run everyframe, but to Call the `GetText` Coroutine every 60 seconds.
+No bueno! <br>
+In `Update` we are subtracting 1 from `timer` every second and once `timer` reaches less than or equal to 0 it will set `timer` back to 60 and call our Coroutine.

-In the `GetText` coroutine we changed a few more things first the `www` variable is just aiming to a text document which has some text.
+In the `GetText` coroutine we changed a few more things, first the `www` variable is just aiming to a text document which has some text.
+You can point this to any url that has a public text document.
-Now we could just do `textMeshPro.text = www.downloadHander.text;` and you could stop there and use rich text that TextMeshPro supports and you can format and color your text.
-Now , Richtext can get super messy super quickly which is why I love markdown.
+Now we could just do `textMeshPro.text = www.downloadHander.text;` and you could stop there and use [rich text](https://docs.unity3d.com/462/Documentation/Manual/StyledText.html) to format and color your text.
+Now, Richtext is awesome and all but it can get super messy super quickly which is why I love [Markdown](https://www.markdownguide.org/cheat-sheet/).
 This post is made with Markdown infact!
-So I found this asset [https://github.com/JimmyCushnie/FancyTextRendering](https://github.com/JimmyCushnie/FancyTextRendering) and now you can use Markdown in Unity!
+ So I found this asset [https://github.com/JimmyCushnie/FancyTextRendering](https://github.com/JimmyCushnie/FancyTextRendering) and now you can use Markdown in Unity (mostly)!

 So if you noticed above we have `GetComponent<MarkdownRenderer>.Source = www.downloadHandler.text;`
 Well, if you just add the `MarkdownRenderer` component from the new asset to the text that this current component is added on the downloaded text will render Markdown *and* Richtext!

-So for example you could do something like
+So for example in the text document you could do something like

 ```markdown
 # Patch notes!